FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: The Violent Years (1956)

-3. Roger Corman churned out plenty of cheap drive-in movies and dabbled in practically every movie genre, but which one of the following was not one of his?
+3. Roger Corman made plenty of cheap drive-in movies and dabbled in just about every movie genre, but which one of the following was NOT one of his?

 Answer: The Young Nurses (1973)

-5. In 1980, Richard Rush received an Oscar nomination for directing "The Stunt Man", but, like Stephanie Rothman, he began his career churning out counterculturally-slanted exploitation movies of Roger Corman.
-For which of the following was he NOT responsible?
+5. In 1980, Richard Rush received an Oscar nomination for directing "The Stunt Man", but like Stephanie Rothman, he began his career working on Roger Corman's counter-culture exploitation films.
+Which of the following was he NOT responsible for?

 Answer: Wild in the Streets (1968)

-6. Paul Bartel is perhaps most famous for writing, directing and starring in the film "Eating Raoul" (1982), but his twisted sense of humor has featured in numerous other directorial efforts.
+6. Paul Bartel is perhaps best known for writing, directing and starring in the film "Eating Raoul" (1982), but his twisted sense of humour has been evident in numerous other directorial efforts.
 Which of the following is NOT one of them?

 Answer: Hollywood Boulevard (1976)

-7. Herschell Gordon Lewis invented the gore movie in 1963, but he also directed other kinds of movies, all of them terrible.
-For which one of the following does the guilt lie elsewhere?
+7. Herschell Gordon Lewis invented the gore movie in 1963, but he also directed other kinds of movies.
+For which one of the following was he NOT responsible?

 Answer: Motorpsycho (1965)

-8. He may have been nominated for an Oscar for directing "Women in Love" (1970), but Ken Russell has also made many tasteless epics which only his cult following could love.
-Which of the following isn't one of his?
+8. He may have been nominated for an Oscar for directing "Women in Love" (1970), but Ken Russell has also made many epics that only his cult following could love.
+Which of the following is NOT one of them?

 Answer: McVicar (1980)

-9. Which of the following was NOT directed by Woody Allen?
+9. Which of the following films was NOT directed by Woody Allen?

 Answer: Play it Again, Sam (1972)

-10. Which of the following was not directed by Andy Warhol protege Paul Morrissey?
+10. Which of the following was NOT directed by Andy Warhol's protégé Paul Morrissey?

 Answer: Andy Warhol's Bad (1971)

-This quiz was reviewed by FunTrivia editor Polaris101 before going online.
+This quiz was reviewed by FunTrivia editor skunkee before going online.

 Any errors found in FunTrivia content are routinely corrected through our feedback system.